 A section 128 direction prohibits or restricts a person from taking part in the management of an independent school, including academies and free schools.
-A person who is prohibited, is unable to participate in any management of an independent school such as: a management position in an independent school, academy or free school trust; a governor or member of a proprietor body for an independent school; or a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities.
+A person who is prohibited, is unable to participate in any management of an independent school such as: a management position in an independent school, academy or free school as an employee; a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school; or a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities.
 A section 128 direction disqualifies a person from holding or continuing to hold office as a governor of a maintained school.
 A check for a section 128 direction can be carried out using the Teacher status checks information for employers.
 Where the person will be engaging in regulated activity, a DBS barred list check will also identify any section 128 direction.